jmmastey/slack_message/README.md

 * Generally, same goes for the `emoji` flag on almost every text element.
 * It's possible to ask for a `blank_line` in sections, even though that concept isn't real.
 In this case, a text line containing only an emspace is rendered.
+* It's easy to configure a bot for consistent name / channel use.
+My previous use of SlackNotifier led to frequently inconsistent names.

 What it Doesn't Do
 ------------